goc9000/baon/doc/Full Language Reference and Tutorial.md

     m1  (m2  @m3->a3  m4)?  m5

 matches `m1` and `m2` will operate on the original incoming text; both matches `m4` and `m5` will see the incoming text as modified by `m3`; however, if the `m2`..`m4` subrule fails, the modifications will be cancelled, so that `m5` will also operate on the original text.

-#### Alternatives ('OR' Matches)

-The final special match in our toolset is the 'or' match.
-This is introduced by using the `|` operator in between matches that represent alternative ways of representing a filename.
-For instance, in the rule:

-    match1  match2  |  match3  |  match4  match5  match6

-The text will first be matched against the sequence `match1  match2`, then, if this fails, against `match3`, then, if this fails as well, against `match4  match5  match6`.
-The first alternative that succeeds will represent the result of the entire rule.
-If all alternatives fail the rule fails as well.

-If you want to use the `|` operator for alternative ways of matching a single filename component, you will have to use braces, e.g.:

-    match1  (match2  |  match3)  match4

-matches `match1`, then either `match2` or `match3`, whichever suceeds first, then finally `match4`.